apnadkarni/blt/man/tabset.rst

     Specifies the prefix for a command for communicating with scrollbars.
-    Whenever the view in the widget's window changes, the widget will generate a Tcl command by concatenating the scroll command and two numbers.
+    Whenever the view in the widget's window changes, the widget will generate a TCL command by concatenating the scroll command and two numbers.
 If this option is not specified, then no command will be executed.